-4.4.1 General:
+4.4.1 General

-Fastned B.V. was founded as a public limited company under Dutch law by deed of 24 February 2012, executed before a deputy of civil-law notary Nick van Buitenen of Utrecht.
+Fastned B.V. was founded as a public limited company under Dutch law (besloten vennootschap met beperkte aansprakelijkheid) by deed of 24 February 2012, executed before a deputy of civil-law notary Nick van Buitenen of Utrecht.
 Fastned's commercial name is Fastned.
 Fastned has no other trade names.
-Fastned operates under Dutch law.

-Fastned's registered office is in Amsterdam, the Netherlands.
-The address is 'Rivierstaete', Amsteldijk 166, 1079 LH Amsterdam, the Netherlands and the telephone number is +31 (0)20-7155316.
-The articles of association of Fastned were most recently amended by deed dated March 7th 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
-Fastned is registered in the Trade Register with the Chamber of Commerce of Amsterdam under number 54606179.
+Fastned's registered seat is Amsterdam, the Netherlands.
+The address is James Wattstraat 77-79, 1079 DL Amsterdam, the Netherlands and the telephone number is +31 (0)20-7155316.
+The articles of association of Fastned were most recently amended by deed dated 7 March 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
+Fastned is registered in the Trade Register with the Chamber of Commerce of the Netherlands under number 54606179.